hazadus/nuxt-content-portfolio/content/blog/free-ssl-certbot.md

+---
+title: Create and use free SSL certificate using Let's Encrypt with Nginx on Linux
+description: Quick tutorial on how to create and install free SSL certificate from Let's Encrypt with Nginx, Python and certbot on Linux.
+date: 2022-09-19
+cover: free-ssl-certbot.jpeg
+tags:
+  - SSL
+  - Nginx
+  - Linux
+---

 # Create and use free SSL certificate using Let's Encrypt with Nginx on Linux

 :::callout
-Quick tutorial on how to create and install free SSL certificate from Let's Encrypt with Nginx, Python and certbot on Linux
+Quick tutorial on how to create and install free SSL certificate from Let's Encrypt with Nginx, Python and certbot on Linux.
 :::

 First, check **Nginx** config file.